ryanlevell/pact-jvm/provider/junit/README.md

 ## Test target

-The field in test class of type `au.com.dius.pact.provider.junit.target.Target` annotated with `au.com.dius.pact.provider.junit.target.TestTarget` will be used for actual Interaction execution and asserting of contract.
+The field in test class of type `io.pact.provider.junit.target.Target` annotated with `io.pact.provider.junit.target.TestTarget` will be used for actual Interaction execution and asserting of contract.

 **Note:** there must be exactly 1 such field, otherwise an `InitializationException` will be thrown.

 ### HttpTarget

-`au.com.dius.pact.provider.junit.target.HttpTarget` - out-of-the-box implementation of `au.com.dius.pact.provider.junit.target.Target`
+`io.pact.provider.junit.target.HttpTarget` - out-of-the-box implementation of `io.pact.provider.junit.target.Target`
 that will play pacts as http request and assert response from service by matching rules from pact.

 You can also specify the protocol, defaults to "http".

 ### MessageTarget

-`au.com.dius.pact.provider.junit.target.MessageTarget` - out-of-the-box implementation of `au.com.dius.pact.provider.junit.target.Target`
+`io.pact.provider.junit.target.MessageTarget` - out-of-the-box implementation of `io.pact.provider.junit.target.Target`
 that will play pacts as an message and assert response from service by matching rules from pact.

 **Note for Maven users:** If you use Maven to run your tests, you will have to make sure that the Maven Surefire plugin is at least